 The neighborhood has an extensive network of sidewalks and alleys making it easy to walk to Glenwood South or to the Five Points Business Districts.

 Located in the middle of the neighborhood is Fletcher Park.
-It includes a water garden, ornamental gardens, tennis courts, a baseball field, amphitheater, and two historic buildings for meetings and special events.
+It includes a water garden, ornamental gardens, tennis courts, a baseball field, an amphitheater, and two historic buildings for meetings and special events.

 Historic Glenwood-Brooklyn has a very active neighborhood association that hosts community gatherings including an annual block party and the annual Tour of Historic Homes.